Andrew Moran: Blackburn Rovers loan

 Moran signed for EFL Championship side Blackburn Rovers on a season-long loan on 26 August 2023.
 He made his debut a day later, coming on as a 57th-minute substitute in a 1–0 away win over Watford.
 Moran started in the next match on 30 August, where he assisted John Buckley's goal, in Blackburn's 8–0 away win over League Two side Harrogate Town in the EFL Cup second round.

 Stoke City loan

 Moran joined Stoke City on 16 August 2024 on loan for the 2024–25 season.
 Moran made 39 appearances for Stoke scoring four goals, as they finished in 18th position, avoiding relegation on the final day of the season.

 Los Angeles FC loan

 Moran joined Major League Soccer club Los Angeles FC on 21 August 2025 on loan for the remainder of the 2025 season.
 On 18 October 2025, Moran scored his first goal for the club, a 90th minute equaliser in a 2–2 draw away to Colorado Rapids.

+Preston North End

+On 2 February 2026, Preston announced the club had signed the player on a three-and-a-half year deal.